Skip to content

 Building the Documentation

-Libtropic documentation is built using the two following frameworks, each building a different part of the documentation:
+Libtropic documentation is built using the following two frameworks, each generating a different part of the documentation:

-1. MkDocs, used to generate the pages you are seeing right now,
+1. MkDocs, used to generate the pages you are seeing now,

 2. Doxygen, used to generate the API Reference from the Libtropic source code.

-Normally, you should not need to build the documentation yourself - it is available on our GitHub Pages, where versions for all releases are automatically built and released by our GitHub Actions.
-However, in the case of contributing to the documentation, it is handy to be able to build it locally and preview the new changes.
-Refer to the following sections for steps on how to do that.
+Normally, you do not need to build the documentation yourself; it is available on our GitHub Pages, where versions for all releases are automatically built and released by our GitHub Actions.
+However, when contributing to the documentation, it is useful to build it locally and preview changes.
+See the following sections for instructions.

 Install the Dependencies